Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/monitoring.md

 ### Network Analysis

 Network monitoring inspects all the traffic coming into and going out of Azure VMware Solution private cloud.
-Network security with AVS operates and both the network and host layers.
+Network security with AVS operates at both the network and host layers.

 ### Recommendations